steel58/chklst/README.md

 "chklst details name": This provides any added information you provided when creating the task with name "name".
 *Note* d is an alias for details

+"chklst help": Provides information on all chklst commands.